ContentChef/contentchef-ios/README.md

 ## Examples
 ### Retrieve Content
 `{publishing channel}` can be retrieved from your  [ContentChef’s dashboard](https://app.contentchef.io/) .
-Retrieve the /new-header/ content from the live environment:
+Retrieve the *new-header* content from the live environment:
 ```
 // channel instantiation
 let onlineChannel = contentChef.getOnlineChannel(channel: {publishing channel})